Silicone Sealants FAQ

 An RTV (Room Temperature Vulcanization) silicone sealant is a sealant that begins to cure immediately upon being exposed to air (specifically the moisture present in the air), as opposed to water-based sealants such latex.

-100% Silicone sealants such as our TruSil100 Silicone Sealant are, as the name suggests, comprised of 100% silicone and are not “cut” with any oils or solvents.
+100% Silicone sealants, such as our Trusil 100 Silicone Sealant, comprised of 100% silicone and are not “cut” with any oils or solvents.
 The result is increased performance over “extended” formulations in the form of greater adhesion, less shrinkage, higher temperature performance, and lower temperature application.

 Silicone sealants are very versatile and are great solutions for a wide range of applications.
 Various types of silicones or those with certain certifications or performance characteristics are more suited to certain applications than others.